26th May 2021

 Coronavirus Update – Due to current precautions to prevent the further spread of Coronavirus we have had to postpone our “in-person” meetings for the session 2021/2022.
 We hope to reschedule these as soon as we are able.

-However, the RFHS committee have agreed to try out virtual presentations on the subjects below.
-These presentations will use Zoom and links to the virtual meetings will be made available as soon as the material is ready to be presented in this new way.
+However, the RFHS committee have agreed to use Zoom for our virtual presentations on the subjects below.
+Links to the Zoom virtual meetings will be made available as soon as the material is ready to be presented in this new way.

 Please keep checking for information on presentation dates.